 The goal of the present study was to evaluate an innovative science outreach educational program that brings STEM professionals together with migrant students for after-school science workshops in the students’ heritage language (SHLIL).
 A cohort of students speaking Portuguese as the heritage language in Germany and the UK was selected for this study on the basis that (a) these are countries in Europe with the largest numbers of immigrants (13 million and 9 million, respectively), (b) Portuguese-speaking immigrants are large immigrant communities in these countries, and (c) Portuguese-speaking migrant students can be reached through an already existing network of teachers of Portuguese as the heritage language.
 In this study, the students and the STEM professionals who were brought together shared at least the fact that they had a connection to Portugal or a Portuguese-speaking country, had (family) connections to these countries, were multilingual (at least German-Portuguese or English-Portuguese), and had a migration background.
 The workshops included an inquiry-based approach, various hands-on activities, and science communication in the heritage language with the STEM professionals (see Figure 2).
 Our main research question was whether the workshops had a positive effect on the students.
 We predicted that the students’ science and heritage language intrinsic interest, attainment value, or self-concept of ability, as well as their intention to participate in science in the future would be fostered by their participation in a STEM workshop delivered in their heritage language by STEM professionals with whom the students shared a cultural and linguistic background.

-To evaluate the science program, we first describe students’ and scientists’ evaluations of the workshops and report the feedback they gave when they were surveyed at the end of the intervention (questionnaires and open-ended questions).
+To evaluate the science program, we used a mixed-methods approach.
+First, we describe students’ and scientists’ evaluations of the workshops and report the feedback they gave when they were surveyed at the end of the intervention (questionnaires and open-ended questions).
 We look into their ratings of the success of the workshop, the students’ acceptance of and responsiveness to the program (corresponding to recommendations for the evaluation of educational programs; see Humphrey et al., 2016).
 In this context, we also report the pre- and posttest comparisons of students’ self-reports of their intrinsic interest, attainment value, self-concept of ability, intentions to participate in science in the future, and their intrinsic interest, attainment value, and self-concept of ability to speak the heritage language.

-Second, we aimed to provide initial evidence of the effectiveness of the program 4 weeks after the intervention by using a randomized waitlist control group design with repeated measures (see Figure 3).
+Second, we aimed to provide initial evidence of the effectiveness of the program 4 weeks after the intervention by using a randomized controlled trial (RCT) with a waitlist control group and repeated measures (see Figure 3).
 This design enables conclusions about causality and the effectiveness of an educational intervention (Schulz, 2010; C. J. Torgerson & Torgerson, 2001, 2013; D. J. Torgerson & Torgerson, 2008).
 On the basis of the reviewed literature, we expected to find positive effects on students’ attitudes toward science and their heritage language (see Table 1).
 Specifically, we hypothesized that, after a period of 4 weeks, students would demonstrate an increase in intrinsic interest, attainment value, self-concept of ability, and intentions to participate in science in the future compared with the control group (Hypotheses 1a to 1d).
 Furthermore, we hypothesized that students would demonstrate an increase in intrinsic interest, attainment value, and self-concept of ability to speak their heritage language (Portuguese) compared with the control group (Hypotheses 2a to 2c).
 We additionally explored differential intervention effects due to the students’ respective pretest scores on their motivation to study science or speak their heritage language (exploratory research questions).

 Method